 The abbreviation “IS” stands for “integrated splitter”.

 If you already have a VHF marine radio antenna installed aboard your ship, you may also use it for your AIS receiver.
-The internal antenna splitter ensures the separation of the UKW radio signal and the AIS signal.
-The incoming signals are amplified prior to separation, so that not loss in terms of quality must be accepted.
+The internal antenna splitter ensures the separation of the VHF radio signal and the AIS signal.
+The incoming signals are amplified prior to separation so that not loss in terms of quality must be accepted.
 Thus, the troublesome mounting of a separate VHF antenna for the AIS unit is not necessary.

 What about ‘WiFi’?

 The term “WiFi” is a synonym for “wireless connection”

 The integrated WiFi module makes it possible that all data is transmitted via radio, which is usually transmitted via cable to a chart plotter or via USB connection to a PC or laptop.

 Recipients of this data may only be mobile terminal devices such as iPads, tablets or smartphones.
 These devices are “logged on” to the AIS device with a “point-to-point connection”.

 Only one mobile terminal device at a time can be connected to the AIS unit in such way.